rickerazo/rickerazo/README.md

-- 👋 Hi, I’m @rickerazo
+- 👋 Hi, I’m Dr. Ricardo Erazo
-- 👀 I’m interested in computational neuroscience, neuronal networks, biophysical rhythms (heart, breathing, walking)
+- 👀 I’m a PhD in neuroscience with focus on biophysical computational modelings, neuronal networks, biophysical rhythms (heart, breathing, walking)
-- 🌱 I’m currently learning machine learning, inferential statistical methods, biophysical currents in rhythmic neurons
+- 🌱 I’m an expert on inferential statistical methods, mathematical physical and biophysical modeling, data analysis and vizualization.
-- 💞️ I’m looking to collaborate on software development, data analysis, research design.
+- 💞️ I’m looking to collaborate on software development, data analysis, research designs, and implement BCIs.
 - 📫 How to reach me, email me @ ricardoerazo@duck.com

 <!---